CS-SI/pytest-executable/doc/how-to-use.rst

    can be any number of output files and directories produced.

 input
-    a symbolic link to the file in the test input directory, in pratice there can be any number of input files.
+    a symbolic link to the file in the test input directory, in practice there can be any number of input files.

 executable.stderr